Hussein-L-AlMadhachi/Rhenium/README.md

 # Writing your Installation file

-here is an example of and `Installfile`
+here is an example of and `installfile`

 ```
 # NOTE: indentation is neglected by Rhenium